caddyserver/caddy/.github/CONTRIBUTING.md

 - **Use comments properly.** We expect good godoc comments for package-level functions, types, and values.
 Comments are also useful whenever the purpose for a line of code is not obvious.

+- **Pull requests may still get closed.** The longer a PR stays open and idle, the more likely it is to be closed.
+If we haven't reviewed it in a while, it probably means the change is not a priority.
+Please don't take this personally, we're trying to balance a lot of tasks!
+If nobody else has commented or reacted to the PR, it likely means your change is useful only to you.
+The reality is this happens quite a bit.
+We don't tend to accept PRs that aren't generally helpful.
+For these reasons or others, the PR may get closed even after a review.
+We are not obligated to accept all proposed changes, even if the best justification we can give is something vague like, "It doesn't sit right."
+Sometimes PRs are just the wrong thing or the wrong time.
+Because it is open source, you can always build your own modified version of Caddy with a change you need, even if we reject it in the official repo.

 We often grant [collaborator status](#collaborator-instructions) to contributors who author one or more significant, high-quality PRs that are merged into the code base!

 #### HOW TO MAKE A PULL REQUEST TO CADDY

 Contributing to Go projects on GitHub is fun and easy.
-We recommend the following workflow:
+After you have proposed your change in an issue, we recommend the following workflow:

 1. [Fork this repo](https://github.com/caddyserver/caddy).
 This makes a copy of the code you can write to.

-2. If you don't already have this repo (caddyserver/caddy.git) repo on your computer, get it with `go get github.com/caddyserver/caddy/v2`.
+2. If you don't already have this repo (caddyserver/caddy.git) repo on your computer, clone it down: `git clone https://github.com/caddyserver/caddy.git`

 3. Tell git that it can push the caddyserver/caddy.git repo to your fork by adding a remote: `git remote add myfork https://github.com/<your-username>/caddy.git`